heywood8/helm-charts/charts/nominatim/README.md

 ## Installing the Chart

-The installation consist of 2 steps
+The installation consist of 2 steps:

 1. Initialisation
 2. App deployment

 ### Initialisation

 Set```nominatimInitialize.enabled: true```

 During the initialization, all required data are downloaded and the database is build.